meribold/btry/readme.md

 When my ThinkPad is plugged in at the time I wake it from suspend mode, I get the `charge_now` file.
 When it is not plugged in I get the `energy_now` file.
 At least I think that's how it works.
-Since `btry` requires the `energy_now` file, unsuspending without unplugging first is considered user error.